MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Host/Start-Transcript.md

 ### -Force

 Allows the cmdlet to append the transcript to an existing read-only file.
 When used on a read-only file, the cmdlet changes the file permission to read-write.
-The cmdlet cannot override security restrictions when this parameter is used.
+The cmdlet can't override security restrictions when this parameter is used.

 ```yaml